kajananchinniah/Ray-Tracer/README.md

 https://raytracing.github.io/books/RayTracingInOneWeekend.html but cuda
 accelerated (although there are a few notable differences, such as how images are treated, lack of polymorphism in my code, etc)

+Note: I probably stil don't know a lot about raytracing.
+I was mainly trying to CUDA accelerate a known program, not learn about raytracing, so I didn't focus on learning the concepts too much.

 ## Screenshots:
 <p align="center">
   <img src="resources/waiting_forever.png"/>